wlund-pivotal/spring-geode-workshop/labs/01-boot-configuration.en.md

     Client Connections       : 0

 What happens if we try to run the application now?
-You will find that because we use a default locator port to connect to that our @EenableClusterAware annotation runs through logic that detects we are now in client / server mode and will automatically connect us to the cluster, create the region and persist our data into that regions.
+You will find that because we use a default locator port to connect to that our @EnableClusterAware annotation runs through logic that detects we are now in client / server mode and will automatically connect us to the cluster, create the region and persist our data into that regions.
 If you have hundreds of application domain objects each requiring a Region for persistence SBDG will enable the creation of those regions in your behalf.